moforw/albaum/README.md

 The tree viewer shows the part of the tree that matches the current (uncompleted) input.
 Facts are scored by nr of links and grouped when appropriate.
 Facts can be edited by pressing Enter or double clicking in the tree, Ctrl|S saves changes and Escape discards them.
 The editor is auto completed like the Reader.
 Ctrl|A selects all facts in tree, Ctrl|N none; Ctrl|D deletes selection.

 #### Pinning
-Facts can be pinned by checking the checkboxes next to the tree items.
-Pinned facts stay in the tree even if they don't match the current input.
+Facts can be pinned by checking the checkbox next to the item.
+Pinned facts stay in the tree until unpinned, regardless of current reader input.
 Ctrl|P pins selection, Ctrl|U unpins.

 ### Flash Viewer
 The flash viewer is periodically updated to view a random #flash fact.